 Personal messages to psychologists

-In Denmark, the Danish Data Protection Agency has, according to DR, just reported the therapy portal, GoMentor.
+In Denmark, the Danish Data Protection Agency is taking the crack down on GDPR breaches seriously.
+According to DR, it just reported the therapy portal, GoMentor.

 It was the user Ann Pettersson who originally approached the Data Inspectorate.
 She had contacted a psychologist at GoMentor for help with stress.
-Then, without a password, she was given access to read four other clients’ confidential communication with the processors.
+Then, without a password, she managed to gain access to four other clients’ confidential communication with the processors.

 – These were psychological problems of a sexual nature.
 There were psychological problems in relation to abuse, alcohol, drugs, childhood problems.
 Really difficult personal stories, says Ann Pettersson to DR.